Our School Focus is on developing the Core Competency of:

-- Reflecting upon on themselves as a learner – their strengths, stretches, and next steps or goals moving forward
+- Reflecting upon themselves as learners – their strengths, stretches, and next steps or goals moving forward

-- Reflecting upon and assess their own progress – on assignments, learning experiences and activities, and in all areas of the curricula
+- Reflecting upon and assessing their own progress – on assignments, learning experiences and activities, and in all areas of the curricula

 - Communicating and sharing their thoughts, opinions, perspectives, ideas and suggestions about improving their own learning but also to improving life and learning throughout the school.

-- We believe that we students must be encouraged and empowered to:
+- We believe that students must be encouraged and empowered to:

 - Have a voice and input in the planning, setting of criteria for, and assessment of their learning